Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ## Chapter 11:
 What is the difference between the nonparametric estimator in Part I vs the parametric (model-based) estimators in Part II?

 We want to consistently estimate the mean of Y among individuals with treatment level A=a in the population, from which we have data on a subset of the population.
-That is we use $$ \hat{E}[Y|A=a]$$ to estimate $$ \hat{E}[Y|A=a]$$.
+That is we use
+$$ \hat{E}[Y|A=a]$$ to estimate $$ \hat{E}[Y|A=a]$$.

-But its possible that A could take on a near continuous range of values, in which case we can't allocate our finite sample across the continuum.
-In fact if there is no data in a category, the sample average is undefined for that category.
-We have to make an additional assumption / constraint on the form of data.
-Let's go over the thought experiment, suppose we have 16 individuals in our sample and they could take on A = {0,1}, or A = {0,1,2,3} .
-Clearly the number of individuals per category decreases as the number of categories increase.
-The sample average in each categoy is still an unbiased estimator of the corresponding population mean.
-But... the probability that the sample average is close to the corresponding population mean decreeases as the number of individuals in each category decreases.
+But it's possible that A could take on a nearly continuous range of values, in which case we can't allocate our finite sample across the continuum.
+In fact, if there is no data in a category, the sample average is undefined for that category.
+We have to make an additional assumption/constraint on the form of data.
+Let's go over the thought experiment, suppose we have 16 individuals in our sample and they could take on A = {0,1}, or A = {0,1,2,3}.
+Clearly the number of individuals per category decreases as the number of categories increases.
+The sample average in each category is still an unbiased estimator of the corresponding population mean.
+But... the probability that the sample average is close to the corresponding population mean decreases as the number of individuals in each category decreases.
 That is the distribution of sample averages has a much larger variance.

 We need to add restrictions.
 For example: the outcome of A=1 must be in between that of A=0 and A=2 and linearly proportional.